amplab/training/ampcamp/getting-started.md

 with `dir` and any forward slash (`/`) with a backwards slash (`\`) when navigating directories.

-1. (Recommended, but not required) Copy the content of the USB drive to somewhere on your hard drive.
+1. (Recommended, but not required) Copy the contents of the USB drive to somewhere on your hard drive.
-It is possible to run the exercises directly from the USB drive, although the exercises will run more slowly.
+It is possible to run the exercises directly from the USB drive, although the exercises will run much more slowly.

     <p class="alert alert-warn">
     <i class="icon-info-sign">    </i>